Chicago by bicycle

-On a bicycle, visitors can explore every inch of Chicago's lakefront.
+On two wheels, visitors can explore every inch of the lovely lakefront.

 © Beth Gauper